SCHOOLS BY STATE

 - Following approval from the board, take the EPPP, or Examination for Professional Practice in Psychology.

 Employment Trends and Career Areas for Forensic Psychologists in New Mexico

 Jobs for forensic psychologists are going to increase in the next few years according to many.
-They believe that the job market could increase by as much as 15% by 2016 across the country, and you can be sure that many of those jobs will be in New Mexico.
+The Department of Labor anticipates that the job market could increase by as much as 10% by 2024 across the country.
+The forecast for New Mexico is even better.
+A 21% increase in forensic psychologists is expected in New Mexico by 2024.
 Now is a great time to start your education.

 You will find many different types of career options when you are looking for work as a forensic psychologist in New Mexico.
 You can work for the court systems and evaluate defendants.
 It’s possible to offer counseling for victims of crimes, and you may want to work in the corrections system where you can help with rehabilitation.
 Many forensic psychologists work with law enforcement and provide analysis of crime scenes and the motives of criminals, which can help lead to their capture.

 Salary and Employment Facts for New Mexico Forensic Psychologists

 Becoming a forensic psychologist in New Mexico can be quite lucrative.
 The average annual salary for the profession in the state is $92,350 per year.
 When you are searching for employment, consider going to one of the areas that has a larger population, as it can be easier to find work.

 Forensics in New Mexico

 The use of forensics in criminal investigations can cover all different areas, and law enforcement agencies in New Mexico do their best to make use of the various forensics specialists.
 In addition to forensic psychology, they can also use forensic anthropologists, blood spatter analysts and serologists, and ballistics specialists.